 Say Our Names

 I can write a book on this issue alone.
 So let’s keep this short and to the point.
-We must continue to shed light on police brutality and making sure law enforcement is accountable for their actions.
+We must continue to shed light on police brutality and make sure law enforcement is accountable for their actions.
 Listen very closely.
-Consequently, we unfortunately have a very serious problem right outside our front door.
+Consequently, we, unfortunately, have a very serious problem right outside our front door.
 Right around the corner and down the street where our children play.
-We are loosing our children to gang violence at a massive rate.
+We are losing our children to gang violence at a massive rate.
 I’m going to say it again.
 At a massive rate.
 No one is marching for our dead children at a national level.
 No one is overseas in other countries painting murals of Kyree.
 An infant baby who was shot during a cookout while his grandmother was holding him.
-Even more disturbing is as we stand outside witnessing a dead 16 year old boy laying there shot, no one is there to help us.
-The only people we see are the Paramedics, Fire Department and Police Officers.
+Even more disturbing is as we stand outside witnessing a dead 16-year-old boy laying there shot, no one is there to help us.
+The only people we see are the Paramedics, Fire Department, and Police Officers.
 As we are standing there crying our eyes out witnessing another one of our children being carried away, we don’t see anyone else.
 And once the Paramedics drive away, we don’t hear from anyone else.

 I will give you one more: When the singer says, “Yea aaa.”
 That is representing a man screaming his pain.